alexpaths/playfair/README.md

 ### Authentication

 1. Users predistribute matrix pair
-2. Alice (person 1) picks two letters any two letters and asks Bob (person 2) to 'authenticate <Letter 1> <Letter2>'
+2. Alice (person 1) picks any two characters and asks Bob (person 2) to 'authenticate <Char 1> <Char 2>'
-3. Bob (person 2) would respond with the letters as if he was encrypting the digram as instructed below.
+3. Bob (person 2) would respond with the characters  as if they were encrypting the digram as instructed below.

 ### Encrypting